Skip to content

 4 Marketing Strategies Your Law Firm Can’t Win Without!

-What you don’t know, you don’t know.
+What You Don't Know, You Don't Know®.
 You’ve probably heard that phrase before.
 But for lawyers, it’s especially apropos.
 Because along with big attorney egos come big misses, even at some of the top law firms in the country.
-When business is good, lawyers ignore marketing strategy, right?
-Lawyers deal with what is only in front of them.
-They’re getting leads, booking clients and winning cases.
-That can lead to three dangerous thoughts:

 • I’ve got everything else figured out.